 Welcome to Kulturen’s museums

 Our largest museum is Kulturen in Lund, where you’ll find around twenty exhibitions, an attractive open-air museum and a wide-ranging programme of activities for visitors of all ages.
-We also look forward to seeing you at Kulturen’s Östarp, a historic farming environment dating back to the 19th century, and at our other attractions – the Grocer’s Shop from the turn of the 20th century, the Tegnér Museum, the Norlind Museum and the two medical history museums, the Museum of Life in Lund and the Museum of Medical History in Helsingborg.
+We also look forward to seeing you at Kulturen’s Östarp, a historic farming environment dating back to the 19th century, and at our other attractions that you can read about below.

 Kulturen in Lund